mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 of QUIC natively, without degrading the performance and security characteristics.
 QUIC also opens up new opportunities for these services to have lower latency and better multistreaming support.
-This document summarizes current and future usage scenarios to derive requirements for QUIC and to provide additional protocol considerations.
+This document summarizes current and future usage scenarios to derive requirements for QUIC as a substrate and to provide additional considerations for proxy singaling and control protocol as proposed by MASQUE.

 --- middle

 # Introduction

-QUIC is a new transport protocol that was initially developed as a way to optimize HTTP traffic by supporting multiplexing without head-of-line-blocking and integrating security directly into the transport.
+QUIC is a new transport protocol that was developed with a focus on optimizing HTTP traffic by supporting multiplexing without head-of-line-blocking and integrating security directly into the transport.
 This tight integration of security allows the transport and security handshakes to be combined into a single round-trip exchange, after which